hyperledger/besu/docs/Reference/Pantheon-API-Methods.md

 ### rpc_modules

-Lists [enabled JSON-RPC APIs](../JSON-RPC-API/Using-JSON-RPC-API.md#api-methods-enabled-by-default) and the version of each.
+Lists [enabled APIs](../Pantheon-API/Using-JSON-RPC-API.md#api-methods-enabled-by-default) and the version of each.

 **Parameters**